Gumawana language

 Gumawana (sometimes also referred to by the exonym Gumasi) is an Austronesian language spoken by people living on the Amphlett Islands of the Milne Bay Province of Papua New Guinea.

 Classification

 Gumawana is an Austronesian language of the North Papuan Mainland-D'Entrecasteaux branch.

 Geographic distribution

 Gumawana is spoken by some 470 people in the small Amphlett Islands of Papua New Guinea's Milne Bay Province.
-The language is spoken on the four inhabited islands of the archipelago: Nubogeta, Gumawana, Omea, and Bituma.
+The language is spoken on the four inhabited islands of the archipelago: Nubogeta, Gumawana, Omea, Kotoita, and Bituma.
 Gumawama has been influenced by the nearby Dobu language, and speakers of Gumawana often have knowledge of other neighboring Papuan Tip languages.

 Dialects

 Gumawana had three dialects: Nubogeta, Omea, and Bituma.
 The last speaker of the Omea dialect died in April 1988.
 The Bituma dialect is very different from the Nubogeta dialect of Nubogeta and Gumawana islands in both syntax and lexicon.

 Phonology

 Gumawana has 11 consonant phonemes and 5 vowel phonemes.